 - Avoid placing credit cards directly into your pockets.
 It’s easier for them to slip out.

-- Make sure your cards fit snugly inside the slots of your wallet or billfold.
+- Make sure your cards fit snugly inside the slots of your wallet.
 If the slots have become loose or worn, consider purchasing a new, stiffer wallet that will hold your credit cards securely in place.

-- Take some time now to create a contact list including the name and number of all your card issuers.
+- Create a contact list including the name and number of all your card issuers.
 Store the list in a safe place so you can easily reach your card issuers if a credit card is lost or stolen in the future.
+You don't have to write your credit card numbers on the list - and it's probably safer not to write the full number on the list - since your card issuer can typically locate your account using other personal information.